GLYCAM-Web/website/Examples/JsonApi/README.md

 # Sequence Services
 ## Marco
-marco.json is for testing the connection.
+[marco.json](marco.json) is for testing your ability to connect.
 If you receive a response that says "polo", you have connected successfully.

 ## Evaluate